vanderweiss/lutwidge/README.md

 On Linux, as the framework for handling dynamic dependencies is vastly different, it is required to make some adjustments.
 In this case, packing the game with the dependencies themselves altogether, and merging them into a single workspace.
 This removes the issues that would arise from any attempts to locate them.

+In theory, however, it should work for any game built on top of RPG Maker VX Ace.

 ## Dependencies
 - un/zip